-But if you're looking for Chris Hicks the Australian rugby player or the American recording-industry executive or the major-league baseball player or the former basketball player or the author of "Think" or the singer-songwriter, you're in the wrong place.
+But if you're looking for Chris Hicks the Australian rugby player or the American recording-industry executive or the Major League Baseball player or the author of "Think" or the singer-songwriter or the former basketball player, you're in the wrong place.

-This site is all about movies, mostly, and it's about me, too, I guess, but I'll try to keep my ego in check.
+This site is all about movies, well mostly, and it's also about me, I guess, but I'll try to keep my ego in check.

-The stories and reviews here are gleaned from my 30-plus years writing on the subject of motion pictures for the Deseret News in Salt Lake City, with side trips here and there to other entertainment forms.
+The bulk of stories and reviews here are gleaned from my 30-plus years of writing about film for the Deseret News, a daily newspaper in Salt Lake City, with side trips here and there to other entertainment forms.

-This site is a mix of archival stuff (with permission from the Deseret News), along with an array of non-DesNews material, including new blogs as often as I can manage to squeeze them out.
+This site is a mix of archival stuff (with permission) from the Deseret News, along with an array of non-DesNews material, including new blogs, reviews and stories as often as I can manage to squeeze them out.

 Hope you enjoy my little site.
 If you do, tell your friends.
 If you don't, just say you couldn't find it.